 However, at one red tulip field, they already started heading the flowers (spring was a bit warmer than expected in 2019), which incidentally was actually lucky for us tourists, as we were allowed to enter a few meters into the field.
 But more on the rules and etiquette of visiting the fields further below.

-Where are the tulips fields in The Netherlands?
+Where are the tulip fields in The Netherlands?

-Here are some of the best tulip fields regions in The Netherlands that you can visit:
+Here are some of the best tulip field regions in The Netherlands that you can visit:

 Bollenstreek (Lisse tulips fields)

-The tulip fields in the Bollenstreek region (the strip between the cities of Leiden and Haarlem) are some of the most famous and visited in The Netherlands.
-This area, which is also known as the flower bulb region or the flower strip is located only 40 kilometers away from Amsterdam, and it’s home to acres upon acres of colorful tulips.
+The tulip fields in the Bollenstreek (the strip between the cities of Leiden and Haarlem) are some of the most well-known in The Netherlands.
+The area, which is also known as the flower bulb region or the flower strip is located just 40km (~25 miles) away from Amsterdam, and it’s home to acres upon acres of colorful tulips.

 How to spend a day in the Bollenstreek region